-- Object Smart Filters: are used on the attributes that are unique for the Object, and which cannot have the second instance of it for this Object.
-For example: the name, DOB, last Login Date (the very last Login is always unique).
+- Object Smart Filters: are used on the attributes that are specific to the Object, and which cannot have the second instance of it for this Object.
+For example: the name, DOB, last Login Date - all of those have only one instance for each Object.

 WHERE TO FIND SMART FILTERS

 Once navigate to the Objects or to the Backend, the Filters that you created will be visible for you.
 If the Filter is colored green, the filter is selected and all the records that fall under the condition are shown, if you click the filter highlighted green, you will unselect the Filter selection and all the records will be shown.

 To create new Smart Filter, click "ADD FILTER" at the top left corner, then click "Create New Filter".

 This would open up a pop up with some fields that are described below.

 - Smart Filter Name: the name that you enter for the Smart Filter would appear in the header of the Filter.

 - Smart Filter Measure: unit of measurement for the Smart Filter.
 This might be a quantity of something, or the currency.